StoneT2000/Dimensions/README.md

 All you need to do?

-Code a competition design and code an Artificial Intelligence Agent
+Code a competition design and code a bot

-Dimensions handles the rest
+Dimensions handles the rest, including match running, tournament running, TrueSkill/ELO ranking, and a local website through which you can watch this all happen at once.

-Dimensions utilizes an I/O based model to run competitions and pit AI agents against each other, allowing it to be generic and fairly language agnostic.
+Dimensions utilizes an I/O based model to run competitions and pit AI agents against each other, allowing it to be generic and language agnostic.

 This was inspired by [Battlecode](battlecode.org/) and [Halite](https://halite.io/)